EU Commission approves Microsoft takeover of Nokia business

 SAN FRANCISCO Zander Dejah, 25, pays $1,900 a month rent to live in a downtown San Francisco house with at least 40 other people, many of whom sleep in bunk beds.

-BRUSSELS European Union antitrust regulators have approved Microsoft's $7.3 billion (4.4 billion pounds) acquisition of Nokia's mobile device business without conditions, the European Commission said on Wednesday.
+BRUSSELS European Union antitrust regulators have approved Microsoft's $7.3 billion acquisition of Nokia's mobile device business without conditions, the European Commission said on Wednesday.

 "The Commission concluded that the transaction would not raise any competition concerns," the European Commission said in a statement, adding that it was unlikely "to lead to competitors being shut out from the market".